aleare/TypeRaceGame/README.md

 - Might flicker slightly on some terminals (working on it)
 - No support for custom word lists yet (maybe in v2?)
-- Better difficulty selection \ games
+- Todo: Better difficulty selection \ games

 ## Contributing